bramus/css-houdini-circles/README.md

 #### Using a pre-built hosted version

-The easiest way to get `css-houdini-circles` is to use the prebuilt version from [Skypack](https://www.skypack.dev/).
+The easiest way to get `css-houdini-circles` is to use the prebuilt version through UNPKG.
 Just skip ahead to step 2 in that case.

 #### Installing it Locally